 - If you are contemplating whether you are ready to go to Haven or not, just order that ticket and don’t look back.
 To quote Mark Twain, “Don’t wait.
 The time will never be just right.”

-Have you been to Haven before?
+Have you been to the Haven Conference before?

 What are your tips?